 When Nora moved from Arlington, VA to Winston-Salem, NC in November 2000, there was no opportunity to play Scottish music.
 Nora helped to promote the growth of Scottish music in Winston-Salem and the surrounding Piedmont Triad area by co-founding a music club called "The Triad Scottish Fiddlers and Friends".
 She led the club for 14 years while playing in her various musical groups, giving the occasional workshop in Scottish style, and teaching fiddle students out of her home.
 She also played for Scottish Country dances, English Country dances, and Contra dances.

 In August 2015, Nora and her husband moved to Asheville.
 Nora taught violin at Musicians Workshop, Asheville's oldest music store, for five years, taking on students from age 6 to 66.
 She also taught beginning fiddle at The Swannanoa Gathering's Fiddle Week for two years.
 She and cellist, Julia Weatherford, formed a duo called StrathSpan the summer of 2015.
-"StrathSpan" means "spanning the valley" using the Scott's Gaelic word for valley, an apt name considering that they live at opposite ends of the Swannanoa Valley (Asheville and Black Mountain) StrathSpan plays mostly Scottish music with a smattering of Irish, Breton, and Swedish.
-They have performed at various venues including The White Horse in Black Mountain and the Biltmore in Asheville and The Grandfather Highland Games, and Kanuga Conference and Retreat Center.
+"StrathSpan" means "spanning the valley" ("Strath" being the Scott's Gaelic word for valley), an apt name considering that they live at opposite ends of the Swannanoa Valley (Asheville and Black Mountain) StrathSpan plays mostly Scottish music with a smattering of Irish, Breton, and Swedish.
+They have performed at various venues including The White Horse in Black Mountain, the Biltmore in Asheville and The Grandfather Highland Games, and Kanuga Conference and Retreat Center.
 In 2022 they formed a sister band, Ceilidh Doon, with piper/fiddler Cathleen Nixon.